Some suggestions from a London Video Editor: New eyes for an old world

 Let’s remind ourselves that the best video editing begins with good shots.

-Saying “good shots” we are not referring exclusively to the shot composition, the focus, the lights, the colours, the camera movements, etc.
+Saying “good shots” we are not referring exclusively to the shot composition, the focus, the lights, the colors, the camera movements, etc.

 It’s more about “what” we are filming and the relation between all the frames which precedes and follows it.